polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. I'm confused about the differences between different Azure Stack portfolio offerings.
 Woud Azure Stack HCI, Azure Stack Hub, or Azure Stack Edge help us accomplish our objectives with the least amount of administrative overhead and minimized cost?

-1. We have heard that PaaS SQL Database does not support replication with on-premises SQL Server-based databases.
-If so, how can we implement replication of customer data that is not a subject to regulatory restrictions from Canada in order to account for our business intelligence requirements?

 1. The developer team acknowledged that the existing application architecture is designed for running on Windows virtual machines, but PaaS is the future they envision.
-How can they move this application forward?
+How should they transition to this model?

 1. One of the key reasons Contoso wants to go to the cloud is to take advantage of tools and services for automated deployments and application development.
-Do any of Azure Stack portfolio offerings acccommodate this approach or do we have to develop two distinct operational models?
+Do any of Azure Stack portfolio offerings accommodate this approach or do we have to develop and support two distinct operational models?

 1. Fabrikam already has its own Azure Active Directory tenant.
 Will it be necessary to create duplicate accounts for Fabrikam users?